This country-specific Q&A provides an overview of Tax laws and regulations applicable in Sweden.

 Is there a general anti-avoidance rule (GAAR) and, if so, in your experience, how would you describe its application by the tax authority?
 Eg is the enforcement of the GAAR commonly litigated, is it raised by tax authorities in negotiations only etc?

-Sweden has had a GAAR in the Swedish Anti-Avoidance Act for many years.
-A transaction may be disregarded if (i) it produces a substantial tax benefit, (ii) the taxpayer is directly or indirectly part of the transaction, (iii) the tax benefit can be considered the predominant reason for the transaction, and (iv) taxation based on the transaction would violate the purpose of the tax rules.
+Sweden has a GAAR in the Swedish Anti-Avoidance Act.
+A transaction may be disregarded if (i) it entails a substantial tax benefit, (ii) the taxpayer is directly or indirectly part of the transaction, (iii) the tax benefit can be considered the predominant reason for the transaction, and (iv) taxation based on the transaction would violate the purpose of the tax rules.

 The Swedish Anti-Avoidance Act is applied by the Administrative Court after a request from the Swedish Tax Agency.

 Is there a digital services tax?
 If so, is there an intention to withdraw or amend it once a multilateral solution is in place?

 At the moment, there is no digital services tax in Sweden.
 Companies pay CIT depending on where they are considered to conduct their business.

 Have any of the OECD BEPs recommendations been implemented or are any planned to be implemented and if so, which ones?

 Sweden generally supports the BEPS action plan.
 Sweden has in some form implemented or already had rules or practices in place concerning BEPS Actions 2 (Hybrid Mismatch Arrangements), 3 (CFC), 4 (Interest deductions), 8-10 (Transfer Pricing), 12 (Mandatory Disclosure Rules), 13 (CbCR) and 15 (MLI).
 Further, Sweden has no harmful tax practices (Action 5).